Kong/docs.konghq.com/app/enterprise/1.5-x/deployment/installation/amazon-linux.md

       ```
       kong-enterprise-edition-1.3.0.1.el7.noarch.rpm: sha1 md5 OK
       ```
+{% endnavtab %}

-### Option 2: Download the Kong Repo File and Add to Yum Repo
+{% navtab Download Kong repo file and add to Yum repo %}

 1. Click this URL to download the Kong Enterprise RPM repo file: https://bintray.com/kong/kong-enterprise-edition-aws/rpm.
 2. Edit the repo file using your preferred editor and alter the baseurl line as follows: